Frequently Asked Questions

 The two-tiered carbon mitigation fee transaction process:

 All campus units: The carbon mitigation fee is assessed to trips booked with unrestricted funds via the travel report system.
 When the travel report (via the Travel Office reporting system) is submitted for air travel trips booked with unrestricted funds, the fee ($10 for domestic trips, $25 for international trips) is assessed to the chartstring that the air travel was booked with.
-Programming in the travel report system will manage this transaction.
+Programming in the travel report system manages this transaction.
 This assessment began in October 2022.
-Trips booked prior to the October program start date but entered into the travel report system after the start date will be assessed the fee.

 What chartstring is the fee assessed to?